DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/Actions and Views/Show Single Item.rst

       uidParameterKey = myOwnParameterKey
       notfound = Dataset could not be found.

+      ### should the page title be substituted?
+      ### if so the method getPageTitle has to provide the page title
+      substitutePageTitle = 1

       ### you can also configure a uid to show.
       ### this is preferred over parameters